Onsite Field Trip Opportunities

 - Primitive Shelters are available in 1805 Camp

-- Modern camping with hookups within a mile of center.
+- Off-site modern camping with hookups within a mile of Center.

 - City of Salmon 1 mile from site – all services available.